Magallón

-Magallón is a Spanish municipality, in the province of Saragossa, autonomous community of Aragon.
-It has an area of 78.61 km², with a population of 1221 inhabitants (INE 2008) and a density of 15.53 inhab/km².
+Magallón is a Spanish municipality, in the province of Zaragoza, autonomous community of Aragon.
+It has an area of 78.61 km^{2}, with a population of 1221 inhabitants (INE 2008) and a density of 15.53 inhab/km^{2}.

-El Camino de Santiago de Soria (in english: The Way to Santiago of Soria), also called Castilian-Aragonese, passes through the town.
+El Camino de Santiago de Soria (in English: The Way to Santiago of Soria), also called Castilian-Aragonese, passes through the town.